 Watching house flipping shows is not only fun, but it’s also a great way to pull inspiration for your own real estate projects.
 The typical home flipping show provides a behind-the-scenes look at what it’s like to purchase a fixer-upper, renovate it, and then put it back on the market.
 Episodes typically provide a story arc featuring trials and tribulations that eventually lead to success, thus providing fun and satisfying entertainment for viewers.

 If you’re looking for a new binge-worthy house flipping show, you’ve come to the right place.
-Here, we reveal the top 11 house flipping shows that everyone will be buzzing about in 2022.
+Here, we reveal the top 11 house flipping shows that everyone will be buzzing about.

 [ Thinking about investing in real estate?
 Register to attend a FREE online real estate class and learn how to get started investing in real estate. ]

 Top 12 Flipping Houses TV Shows

 Fun fact: FortuneBuilders has its roots in house flipping shows.
 Myself, Paul Esajian, and JD Esajian were hosts on the third season of A&E’s Flip This House — which you’ll read more about below.

 House flipping shows have appeared on the likes of Home And Garden Television (HGTV), Netflix, Hulu, and more.
 With more and more releases coming out each year, it does not appear that this trend will fade out any time soon.
 To help guide your selection, we’ve rounded up our top 11 favorite house flipping TV shows to watch: